tdg5/blog/_posts/2015-02-03-dependency-and-load-order-management-using-the-module-factory-pattern.md

-- A little trial and error in irb further uncovers that though **Module#include** supports being invoked with multiple Modules, these Modules cannot be provided in an Array, but must be normal method arguments (or in the case of an Array, must be exploded with the [splat operator](https://endofline.wordpress.com/2011/01/21/the-strange-ruby-splat/#calling_methods) into normal method arguments).
+- A little trial and error in irb further uncovers that though **Module#include** supports being invoked with multiple Modules, these Modules cannot be provided in an Array, but must be normal method arguments (or in the case of an Array, must be exploded with the [splat operator][Ruby Splat Operator] into normal method arguments).
 Since the Virtus docs don't use the splat operator, we can further narrow our inference to deduce that **Virtus.model** must be returning a single module.

 Now that we have a clearer understanding of what's going on in this example, it becomes easier to see how it fulfills our definition of a Module Factory: